Dec 12, 2015

 Kate Forsyth Answers 3 quick questions on The Beast’s Garden

 Kate Forsyth’s latest novel is an Historical Thriller set during World War II.
-Based on a Grimm’s fairytale, The Beast’s Garden is a mix ofthe-beast-s-garden tense wartime espionage and enduring love.
+Based on a Grimm’s fairytale, The Beast’s Garden is a mix of tense wartime espionage and enduring love.
 It’s a very human story, about what small groups of people can do and what we hope people would do when faced by an evil that is unacceptable.

 1. What challenges or advantages does reworking a fairy-tale or folk tale present to you?